Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 # Exploring the COVID-19 Dashboard
-Our COVID-19 Dashboard is designed to provide a minimalist yet comprehensive view of COVID-19 data for the year 2020.
-Here are some of the key features and functionalities:
+Our COVID-19 Dashboard is created to give a simple but complete look at COVID-19 information for the year 2020.
+Here are some of the important things it can do:

 ## 1. **Country Page**